-Yuko is completing her upcoming album project, "Piano Bento," in the spring of 2016.
+Yuko is completing her upcoming album project, "Piano Bento," in the summer of 2016.
 This album will feature her original compositions as well as her arrangements of favorite jazz standards, and innovative keyboard instrumentation.

 Please check back soon, or join the email list and we will send you an update when the album becomes available.

 Yuko's upcoming album project, PIANO BENTO, features her original compositions and arrangements as well as favorite jazz standards.
 It showcases her innovative keyboard instrumentation, including the Shigeru Kawai grand piano, Kawai MP7 Stage Piano, Kawai Toy Piano, and the "Walter" model Fortepiano, replica of a period keyboard from Mozart's time, handcrafted by American fortepiano maker Paul McNulty.